-Is a Mast extend ☐ Yes ☐ N ing more than 12 feet above the roofline required for your Dish? • I "yes" to the question above, please provide your reasons why such a Mast is necessary.
-If drawing of the installation plans, including: Description of the Dish and Mast ■ Exact location on of the Mast and Dish installation Description of the manner and method of installation • of the Mast and the height it will extend beyond the roofline explanation of why the Mast must extend to this height.) ■ Manufacture er specifications regarding the installation of the Mast date and time that would be convenient for you to meet with the Modifications ist of preferable days and times is attached.)
-Ith all of the ACA's rules for installing, maintaining, and using Masts.
-I understand that it lity to comply with all applicable laws, rules and regulations related to Mast installation, I use.
+nding more than 12 feet above the roofline required for your Dish?
+No • ed "yes" to the question above, please provide your reasons why such a Mast is necessary. led drawing of the installation plans, including: Description n of the Dish and Mast ■ Exact loca tion of the Mast and Dish installation Description n of the manner and method of installation ht of the Mast and the height it will extend beyond the roofline in explanation of why the Mast must extend to this height.) ■ Manufactu arer specifications regarding the installation of the Mast date and time that would be convenient for you to meet with the Modifications list of preferable days and times is attached.) with all of the ACA's rules for installing, maintaining, and using Masts.
+I understand that i bility to comply with all applicable laws, rules and regulations related to Mast installation, and use.
 Signed: Date: Address: Phone: (Day) (Evening)